BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Environment Variables</p>

 Your environment variables control how the cluster will be built.
-<p><a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/quickstart-big-data-cluster-deploy?view=sqlallproducts-allversions#define-environment-variables" target="_blank">Refer to this documentation for both the latest statements to run, and for what they need to be set to.</a></p> The variables for name, password and e-mail for the Big Data Cluster is provided to you when you request access to the Early Adopter program.
+<p><a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/quickstart-big-data-cluster-deploy?view=sqlallproducts-allversions#define-environment-variables" target="_blank">Refer to this documentation for both the latest statements to run, and for what they need to be set to.
+These change based on the current release of the Private Preview.</a></p>

+The variables for **name**, **password** and **e-mail** for the Big Data Cluster is provided to you when you request access to the Early Adopter program.

-(Note that in production, you'll set these environment variables permanently using the Control Panel or by adding them with a Registry command)
+*(Note that in production, you'll set these environment variables permanently using the Control Panel or by adding them with a Registry command, and may be handled by an improved installation experience)*

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 3: Install Azure CLI</b></p>